Powered by WHOOP

 See a trend emerging here?

-A lot of the juicy work that led to making an impact in my first year as a strategic seller happened before I even got my laptop and office badge.
+A lot of the juicy work that made an impact in my first year as a strategic seller happened before I even got my laptop and office badge.

 The key driving principle was to move fast when others were slow, so that I could slow down later when everyone else was fast and frantic.